 Aquifer Storage Transfer and Recovery Demonstration Plant, City of Salisbury, Australia

-The first trial phase of the ASTR demonstration plant was carried out between 2006 and 2009.
-The plant is located in City of Salisbury, South Australia.
+Located in City of Salisbury, South Australia, the first trial phase of the ASTR demonstration plant was carried out between 2006 and 2009.

 Purpose of ASTR

-Aquifer characterisation, groundwater and geochemical modelling, risk-based management, monitoring of water quality, microbial pathogen attenuation and water quality improvement performance assessment were carried out during the course of the project.
+Aquifer characterisation, groundwater, and geochemical modelling; risk-based management; monitoring of water quality; microbial pathogen attenuation; and water quality improvement performance assessments were carried out during the course of the project.

 ASTR plant design

 The ASTR project consists of a limestone tertiary aquifer (T2 aquifer), which is approximately 60m thick.
-The aquifer is divided into three units: T2a, T2b and T2c.
+The aquifer is divided into units T2a, T2b, and T2c.

-Out of the total six wells that the ASTR system uses, two inner wells are for water recovery and four outer wells for injecting water.
-A distance of 50m is maintained between each injection well and between injection and recovery well.
+Out of the total six wells that the ASTR system uses, two inner wells are for water recovery and the four outer wells are for injecting water.
+A distance of 50m is maintained between each injection well, and between injection and recovery wells.
 The depth of the well varies between 165m and 182m below ground.

 Water for the ASTR project comes from Parafield Stormwater Recycling Scheme operated by the City of Salisbury.
 The catchment region covers an area of 1,600ha, whereas the water harvesting scheme is spread over an area of 11.2ha.